Applications are now closed

 Innovation Stimulation Open Call

-Through the Innovation Stimulation Open Call, we are inviting fintechs, startups, and innovators to work on defined challenges that affect financial resilience, financial confidence, and quality of life as people age.
+Through this Innovation Stimulation Open Call, we invited fintechs, start‑ups and innovators to tackle defined challenges affecting financial resilience, financial confidence and quality of life as people age.
+As our population grows older, changes in health, income, care needs and financial complexity increasingly shape people’s wellbeing.

-FHL exists to move beyond general discussion and create space for evidence led innovation, collaboration and practical experimentation that can inform future services, models and policy.
+FHL exists to move beyond general discussion and create space for evidence‑led innovation, collaboration and practical experimentation that can inform future services, models and policy.

 In Collaboration with Industry Partners